olip22/my-site/content/posts/25-08-05_first-cycle-in-years/index.md

 Since then, I’ve barely touched a bike.

 I’ve probably only ridden a handful of times each year.
 I’d hop on for the odd 3-mile trip every now and then, but nothing serious.
-To add to this, I was in a bit of a car accident in 2017 which I never really put the effort into physio afterwards, and I haven’t got my legs — especially my knees — back to full strength since.
+To add to this, I was in a bit of a car accident in 2017 and I never really put the effort into physio afterwards.
+I haven’t got my legs, especially my knees, back to full strength since.

 ## Why Now?

 Despite my lovely partner's suggestions to cycle together, and ride to the shops, etc., I never really felt that pull.

-{{< figure src="25-08-04_diss-cycle-02.webp" title="Right-aligned image" align="right" width="40%" >}}

 Then I watched a YouTube video by Mumbo Jumbo.
 He casually dropped in that he once cycled from the UK to Rome.
-He just… mentioned it, like cycling to Rome is something you can casually go and do.
+Just mentioned it, like cycling to Rome is something you can casually go and do.
 And honestly, I guess you kind of can — if you can get the time off work.
 That’s something like 2,000km!
 And that’s what hit me — the scale, the challenge, the places you'd pass through.
 The sheer awe of doing a journey like that.

 The moment I get into something new, I start imagining these huge, exciting goals.
 I build these pictures in my head of what the lifestyle would be, what doing it would be like, where it could take me, and what it would feel like to do.